-Intended as a companion course to Math 475 or 575.
-Participation should boost the student's performance in either of those classes.
+Intended as a companion course to Math 475 (Elem.
+Number Theory) or 575 (Intro to Theory of Numbers) Participation should boost the student's performance in either of those classes.
 Students in the Lab will see mathematics as an exploratory science (as mathematicians do).